GET RID OF CABLE AND STILL WATCH WHAT YOU WANT

 USE A STREAMING SERVICE FOR TV AND MOVIES

-If you want to be able to watch newer movies, more TV shows and just have more options than an Antenna will allow than I recommend keeping
+If you want to be able to watch newer movies, more TV shows, and just have more options than an Antenna will allow then I recommend keeping

 There are plenty of great streaming services out there and a few free ones if you’re not too picky about what you watch.

 Keep in mind you will need

 Do you have a gaming console?
 You may be able to also use that if you don’t have a supported Smart TV.
 Gaming consoles like the Nintendo Switch, PlayStation 3 and 4, and even the Xbox 360 usually have the ability to connect to streaming services.

 If your TV does not support these services you can get a really inexpensive streaming device.